Leonardo's Rivellino

-Leonardo's Rivellino is a Renaissance fortification designed and built by Leonardo da Vinci during the period of the Milanese wars of the 16th century, adjacent to the Visconti Castle in the Swiss city of Locarno.
-This structure is the only military construction by Leonardo da Vinci that has remained intact to this day without having undergone any modifications or transformations whatsoever and is being studied as an example of Renaissance war technology.
-The entrance is located inside the "Rivellino Garden" courtyard of the "Bar Pardo".
+Leonardo's Rivellino is a Renaissance ravelin adjacent to the Visconti Castle in the Swiss city of Locarno.
+It was designed and built by Leonardo da Vinci during the period of the Milanese wars of the 16th century.
+This structure is possibly the only military construction by Leonardo da Vinci that has remained intact to this day without having undergone any modifications or transformations whatsoever and is being studied as an example of Renaissance war technology.

+The rivellino is located northeast of the Visconti Castle, on the Via al Castello.
+It is mainly visible from the courtyard of the Rivellino art gallery.